3.2. Local Configuration Manager¶

 The Local Configuration Manager (also known as Local Manager) is an embedded service for handling the configuration of SFTPPlus.
 It looks and behaves like a regular web application and works in any modern web browser.

 The configuration options are detailed in the Local Manager Configuration page.

 Below is a screenshot of the Local Manager authentication page, notice that it is only available over HTTPS:

-The Local Manager comes with a default administration account with username admin and password pass.
-For security reasons, you must change this.
-Details are in this dedicated section.
+Local Manager comes with a default administration account with username admin and a password set during the configuration initialization.